dishathakurata/Java-DSA/README.md

 Prog4: Write a program to implement a stack using linked list, such that the operations ‘push’ and ‘pop’ are performed in constant time.
 Prog5: Write a program to implement a queue using linked list, such that the operations ‘enqueue’ and ‘dequeue’ are performed in constant time.
 Prog6: Write a menu driven program to implement a double ended queue using linked list.

+Assignment 6: Tree
+Prog1: Write functions to implement a solution to Towers of Hanoi problem.
+Check your program with number of disks = 0, 1, 2 and 3.
+Prog2: Write a recursive function to find the maximum and minimum number is the given list that solves this using divide and conquer.
+Prog3: Write a program to construct a Binary Search Tree (BST) and perform the following
+        a.
+Traverse the tree in preorder, inorder, postorder and levelorder
+        b.
+Count the number of nodes
+        c.
+Count the number of leaves
+        d.
+Find the height of the tree
+        e.
+Search for an item in the tree
+        f.
+Remove a node from the tree